 - Not Enough Hot Water

 If you’re experiencing nothing at all or a small amount of hot water, there may be a problem with the pilot light.
-If you’re not confident how to fix the pilot light, reach out to the professionals at 210-404-4233.
+If you’re not confident how to fix the pilot light, reach out to the professionals at 210-404-4233 in San Antonio.
 While some homeowners can relight the pilot light on their own, it can be unsafe if you’re not certain of how to light it.

 If you smell gas, don’t try to restart the pilot.
 Get a hold of your local energy provider at once.